osandov/blktests/Documentation/running-tests.md

   Run the tests with given image size in bytes. 'm', 'M', 'g' and 'G' postfix are supported.
 This parameter had an old name 'nvme_img_size'.
 The old name is still usable, but not recommended.
-- nvme_num_iter: 1000 (default)
+- NVME_NUM_ITER: 1000 (default)
   The number of iterations a test should do.
+This parameter had an old name 'nvme_num_iter'.
+The old name is still usable, but not recommended.

 ### Running nvme-rdma and SRP tests